amsa-code/auth10-java/README.md

 ## Decrypting Assertions

-If your Identity Provider(IP) uses SAML version 2 with encrypted assertions you will need to *replace the private key `/src/main/resources/rsa_private_key.pk8` in the wsf-sample project.
+If your Identity Provider(IP) uses SAML version 2 with encrypted assertions you will need to :
+* replace the private key `/src/main/resources/rsa_private_key.pk8` in the wsf-sample project.
-*install Java Cryptographic Extensions (JCE) for your JRE
+* install Java Cryptographic Extensions (JCE) for your JRE

 JCE for Java 7 can be found here : http://www.oracle.com/technetwork/java/javase/downloads/jce-7-download-432124.html Follow the readme found in the JCE zip.